 Get it checked

-Once you’ve started the conversation, making a medical appointment is the next crucial step, says Dr. David Reuben, chief of the Division of Geriatrics at the University of California, Los Angeles, Center for Health Sciences.
+Once you’ve started the conversation, making a medical appointment is the next crucial step, says David Reuben, chief of the Division of Geriatrics at the David Geffen School of Medicine at the University of California, Los Angeles.

 “Get an evaluation,” he says.
 “See where you’re starting from.”